comoga/gooddata-python/README.rst

 To-do
 =====
-* Support for generating MAQL, JSON manifest and other features available in GoodData-CL
+* Support for generating MAQL
-* Executing examples from GoodData-CL
+* Executing all examples from GoodData-CL
 * Packaging